 1. Children who read often and widely get better at it After all, practice makes perfect in almost everything humans do, and reading in no different.

-2. Reading exercises our brain Reading is a much more complex task for the human brain rather than watching TV, for example.
+2. Reading exercises our brain For example, reading is a much more complex task for the human brain than watching TV.
 Reading strengthens brains connections and builds NEW connections.

 3. Reading improves concentration Children have to sit still and quietly so that they can focus on the story when they are reading.
 If they read often, they will develop the skill to do this for longer.